June '11

 In true open source fashion, Timo forked jqPlot to develop the improvements.
 These were then merged back into the main jqPlot code.
 His fork has been merged in the main jqPlot trunk!
 He also built extra plugins such as easy to read Pie chart legends and Canvas Export as Image.

-The Piwik Development Team also created specific use cases that were key in tracking down jqPlot DOM memory leaks.All in all, the Piwik/jqPlot relationship has led to what are probably the most significant improvements in core jqPlot performance.
-Good job Piwik Dev Team!
+The Matomo Development Team also created specific use cases that were key in tracking down jqPlot DOM memory leaks.All in all, the Matomo/jqPlot relationship has led to what are probably the most significant improvements in core jqPlot performance.
+Good job Matomo Dev Team!

 Future of jqPlot